 NONRESIDENT HUNTING, COMBO or SPORTSMAN’S LICENSE is required for all nonresident hunters, except nonresident small game hunters that are under 16.
 All nonresident big game hunters must obtain a harvest record (deer and turkey) and those 16 and older must possess a big game license (included in Sportsman’s License).

 HARVEST RECORD (DEER & TURKEY) is required for any person who hunts deer or turkey, regardless of age.
 The Harvest Record is only valid for a single year and may be obtained on or after March 1 for the upcoming season.
 Harvest must be recorded before moving the animal from the site of the kill, and reported online or by telephone within 72 hours.
+See Deer Hunting Regulations regarding recording (checking) your deer or turkey.

 ALLIGATOR HARVEST PERMIT is required to harvest an alligator.
 All persons accompanying or assisting an alligator permit holder will need a valid hunting license.
 A free permit is available for Lifetime Sportsman’s License, Disability Sportsman’s License, Disability Hunting License, Honorary License, and Resident Optional Youth Sportman’s License holders selected for an Alligator Quota hunt.